rtek1000/TMP117-Emulator/README.md

 > acknowledges the general-call address and responds to commands in the second byte.
 If the second byte
 > is 0000 0110, the TMP117 internal registers are reset to power-up values.

 Some monitoring and debug outputs can be done in the Serial Monitor of the Arduino IDE.
-For testing, a UNO board was used as a TMP117 emulator, and a Nano board as a master, SparkFun's library has other useful examples as well.
+SparkFun's library has other useful examples as well.

 --------------
 #### Hardware: